Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

 You can enable periodic pruning of the slashing protection database to manage its size.

 Enable pruning by setting [`--slashing-protection-pruning-enabled`](../Reference/CLI/CLI-Subcommands.md#slashing-protection-pruning-enabled) to `true`.

+By default, Web3Signer prunes the database on startup, and then after each pruning interval.
+You can disable pruning at startup and start pruning after the pruning interval by setting [`--slashing-protection-pruning-at-boot-enabled`](../Reference/CLI/CLI-Subcommands.md#slashing-protection-pruning-at-boot-enabled) to `false`.

 You can include additional optional pruning configuration options.
 For example, run:

-!!! example

-    ```bash
-    web3signer eth2 --slashing-protection-db-url="jdbc:postgresql://localhost/web3signer" --slashing-protection-db-username=postgres --slashing-protection-db-password=password --slashing-protection-pruning-enabled=true --slashing-protection-pruning-epochs-to-keep=5000 --slashing-protection-pruning-interval=18
-    ```
-Web3Signer prunes the database on startup, and then after each pruning interval.

-You can also have Web3Signer not prune the database on startup, but start pruning after each pruning interval by setting [`--slashing-protection-pruning-at-boot-enabled`](../Reference/CLI/CLI-Subcommands.md#slashing-protection-pruning-at-boot-enabled) to `false`.

 !!! example
     ```bash
     web3signer eth2 --slashing-protection-db-url="jdbc:postgresql://localhost/web3signer" --slashing-protection-db-username=postgres --slashing-protection-db-password=password --slashing-protection-pruning-enabled=true --slashing-protection-pruning-at-boot-enabled=false --slashing-protection-pruning-epochs-to-keep=5000 --slashing-protection-pruning-interval=18
     ```